Terraform-VMWare-Modules/terraform-vsphere-vm/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## We Do have Dedicated Slack Channel
+## We Do have a Dedicated Slack Channel
 You can join the channel using the following [link](https://join.slack.com/t/terraformvmware/shared_invite/zt-elw5yhds-kPT_QMBWaHGLCPkPJKxYeA).

 ## We Develop with Github